-You can only take stackable switches of the same model from one vendor and stack them, but in terms of cascading, switches from different vendors can be cascaded, while a cluster must be the switches from the same vendor.
+You can only take stackable switches of the same model from one vendor to stack them.
+But in terms of cascading, switches from different vendors can be cascaded, while a cluster must consist of switches from the same vendor.

 Stacking always has a limitation on the number of switches in a stack group.
 The exact quantities vary from series to vendors.
-There is no limitation on the number of switches that are cascaded together theoretically, but note that cascading too many switches may cause a broadcast storm, which will affect the whole network performance.
+There is no limitation on the number of switches that are cascaded together theoretically, but cascading too many switches may cause a broadcast storm, which will affect the entire network performance.

-The distance of the switches that are stacked together via the use of physical stacking is limited by the length of the special stacking cable, but virtual switch stacking and switch cascading offer more flexibility.
+The distance of the switches stacked together through physical stacking is limited by the length of the special stacking cable, but virtual switch stacking and switch cascading offer greater flexibility.
 Switch clustering can be either in the same location or at different layers.

-Management of the three switch-connecting technologies is different.
-Stacking switches are more easily managed because all the stackable switches in a group can be configured on the switch master, while cascaded switches are individually configured and cluster members have separate and individual configurations files.
+Management of the three switch connectivity technologies is different.
+Switch stacking is more easily managed because all the stackable switches in a group can be configured on the switch master, while cascaded switches are individually configured, with separate and individual configuration files for cluster members.

-Uplink is a subject concept which means so-called uplink port of a switch is connected to another switch.
-Despite it provides extremely limited bandwidth increase, switch uplink supports connecting switches from different product families or even different vendors, which provides great flexibility.
+Uplink is a subject concept which means the uplink port of a switch is connected to another switch.
+Although it provides extremely limited bandwidth increase, switch uplinks support connecting switches from different product families or even different vendors, which provides great flexibility.

-While trunking refers to a connection between two layer 2 switches.
+Trunking, on the other hand, is a connection between two layer 2 switches.
 It is a perfect fit for passing VLAN information between switches.
-Trunking is often used to form an inter-network including LANs, VLANs, and WANs, which enables packets encapsulated for multiple VLANs to cross exactly the same port as well as retain the traffic separation among them.
+Trunking is often used to form an inter-network including LANs, VLANs, and WANs, which enables packets encapsulated for multiple VLANs to cross exactly the same port as well as retaining the traffic separation among them.